© Copyright Ann Ferrier Artists

 "James Cleverton sings strongly as Kyoto, the power broker of the red light district."Kyoto, Iris - Opera Holland Park 2016 - The Financial Times

 "James Cleverton’s high-lying baritone never gets lost in the thick orchestration and he easily dominated the big scene in which he displays poor Iris to the Yoshiwara street.
 I enjoyed the careful calibration of his acting as the character initially appears an almost jolly panderer and only reveals his black-hearted brutality in stages."Kyoto, Iris - Opera Holland Park - Opera Britannia

 British baritone James Cleverton studied at the Royal Scottish Academy of Music and Drama (now the Royal Conservatoire of Scotland) and Zürich Opera’s International Opera Studio.

-Future plans include returns to the Royal Opera House Covent Garden, Scottish Opera, English National Opera and Opera Holland Park.
+Future plans include returns to the Royal Opera House Covent Garden, Scottish Opera and Welsh National Opera.

 For Oratorio and Concert Repertoire please scroll down:

 |St Matthew Passion

 |Israel in Egypt

 |Messa di Gloria